Tinopino/nmc2/docs/policy_gradient_walkthrough.md

   the discrete SUMO action space (`action_space.n`).
 * `act(obs)` computes softmax probabilities over actions and samples one.
-* `learn(reward, done)` stores the transition, and on episode end performs a reward-to-go REINFORCE update with a normalized discounted return, an exponentially weighted baseline `R_bar` to reduce variance, and optional gradient clipping.
-This makes learning progress more visible across episodes when rewards are sparse or noisy.
-The reward comes from the environment; by default the environment uses the `diff-waiting-time` signal reward, which encourages reducing accumulated waiting time between steps.
+* `learn(reward, done)` stores the transition, and on episode end performs a classical reward-to-go REINFORCE update.
+Returns are discounted, centered around a running baseline `R_bar` estimated from raw episode returns, then optionally normalized before applying gradient ascent with clipping.
+The reward comes directly from the environment; in the single-intersection setup we explicitly use the `diff-waiting-time` reward so positive returns reflect decreases in accumulated waiting time.

 ## 3. Running the single-intersection experiment